VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/comparch.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The DooM-chip!
 It will run E1M1 till the end of times (or till power runs out, whichever comes first).<br>Algorithm is burned into wires, LUTs and flip-flops on an <a href="https://twitter.com/hashtag/FPGA?src=hash&amp;ref_src=twsrc%5Etfw">#FPGA</a>: no CPU, no opcodes, no instruction counter. <br>Running on Altera CycloneV + SDRAM.
 (1/n) <a href="https://t.co/wd7j4JnfWn">pic.twitter.com/wd7j4JnfWn</a></p>&mdash; Sylvain Lefebvre (@sylefeb) <a href="https://twitter.com/sylefeb/status/1258808333265514497?ref_src=twsrc%5Etfw">May 8, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [My Nor](http://www.mynor.org) - "a single board computer that does not have a CPU.
 Instead, the CPU consists of discrete logic gates from the 74HC series.
 This computer also has no ALU.
-Only a single NOR gate is used to perfom all computations such as addition, subtraction, AND, OR and XOR."
+Only a single NOR gate is used to perform all computations such as addition, subtraction, AND, OR and XOR."

 # Chapter 29.1 - FPAAs